juliancwirko/meteor-s-alert/README.md

 #### sAlert configuration

-sAlert can be configured on the client (more about possible configuration options below).
+sAlert can be configured on the client, be sure to put this inside the /client directory because running it on the server will cause it to crash (more about possible configuration options below).
 The defaults are below:

 ```js
 Meteor.startup(function () {